toyboxman/yummy-xml-UI/xml-UI/archive/Linux commands.md

 # override noclobber by putting a pipe symbol after the redirect symbol (>|).
 $ date >| tmp2
 ```
 * /dev/null
 The /dev/null device is a data sink, commonly referred to as a bit bucket
-redirect output that you do not want to keep or see to /dev/null and
+you can redirect output that you do not want to keep or see to /dev/null and
 the output will disappear without a trace
 ```bash
 $ echo "hi there" > /dev/null